shaikatcse/EnergyPLANDomainKnowledgeEAStep1/Results/Mutation_Pr_0.4/SBX_DKMutation/readme.txt

 This is the results of 10 different runs with 10 different seed.
-SBX & Polynomial Mutation is used.
+Here mutation based on domain knowledge is applies with SBX crossover.

+It mutation is designed to work in 3 stages.

+25% times, mutation favor RE sources.
+25% times mutation favor conventation energies. rest of the time Ploynomial mutation is used.

 Population: 100
 Evolution: 5000
 crossover Probabilty: 0.9
-Mutation probability: 0.2
+Mutation probability: 0.4
 Distribution index: 4
 Algorithm: NSGA-II
 selection: Binary Tournament 2.